Enjoy Life While Training Plan

 I had a request from one of my loyal readers for the measurements of ingredients in my overnight yogurt bowl.

 You would think I would have learned my lesson to measure ingredients each time I make a new dish, but no such luck.
 Usually when I make this yogurt bowl I toss in a little bit of this, and a little bit of that, and wait to see how it turns out.
 This pretty much makes for a different consistency in the yogurt each time.
 I like surprises, so it works for me!
 But, I thought I would figure out more appropriate measurements for all ya’ll, so last night, I prepared a bowl of overnight yogurt, and measured the ingredients.
-Give this a shot, and let me know how it turns out. :wink:
+Give this a shot, and let me know how it turns out. 😉

 Overnight Chia Seed Yogurt Bowl